Ethereum (ETH) wallet

 Access whale-sized wallets for accounts with large sums of Ethereum

 Where can you find all these features?
-Atomic Wallet has the basic features of a wallet plus, much, much more!
+Atomic Wallet is a free Ethereum wallet.
+It supports Ethereum, allows users to create an Ethereum account, has the basic features of a wallet plus, much, much more!

-Atomic Wallet is a desktop or mobile app, a multi-coin wallet that can store more than 300 different cryptocurrencies.
+There are many wallets for storing crypto.
+These apps can be mobile wallets or desktop wallets.
+They also can be used as web wallets, browser wallets, and hardware wallets.
+Some of these apps are custodial wallets, and some of them are decentralized cryptocurrency wallets.
+While choosing from the best Ethereum wallets out there, let's take a look at Atomic.
+It's a desktop and mobile wallet app, one of the so-called hot wallets - a multi-coin wallet that can store more than 300 different cryptocurrencies.
 It allows you to buy, sell, trade, stake, send, and receive crypto coins and tokens.
-As a reward for using Atomic Wallet, you'll receive up to a 1% cashback for your transactions in the form of Atomic Wallet's token, AWC.
+As a reward for using Atomic Wallet, you'll receive up to a 1% cash back for your transactions in the form of Atomic Wallet's token, AWC.

 Follow these 5 easy steps to download and start using your Atomic Ethereum Wallet:

 Go to Atomic Wallet's main website and download the installation file for your operating system.
-(For your mobile device, go to the Apple Store or Google Play Store to get the mobile app for your phone or tablet.)
+You can choose a desktop wallet for any popular OS.
+(To install a mobile wallet, go to the Apple Store or Google Play Store to get the mobile app for your phone or tablet.)

 Click Run Atomic, then click Create Password.